 , but Kia hasn't officially confirmed the model yet.
 Previously, Kia told Roadshow the Sedona remains an "important part" of its lineup.
 The automaker again reaffirmed its previous statement and declined to comment on future product.

 2021 Kia Sedona: A leather-lined machine for family duties

-Kia already dove into the minivan'sand design before, but the latest announcement spilled the beans regarding powertrains.
+Kia already dove into the minivan's far more premium interior and design before, but the latest announcement spilled the beans regarding powertrains.
 Mind you, this information may change for various countries, but the Carnival/Sedona will feature two V6 engines.
 The first is a 3.5-liter V6 featuring direct injection and makes 290 horsepower and 262 pound-feet of torque.
 The second is a variation of the same 3.5-liter V6, but with multi-port injection.
 It's good for 268 hp and 245 lb-ft of torque.

 A 2.2-liter diesel engine is also part of the powertrain lineup, but don't expect the engine in the US.
 Each engine pairs with an eight-speed automatic as well.

 The brand plans to put the Carnival on sale in South Korea in the third quarter of this year, aka, quite shortly.
 "Global markets" will follow, so we'll likely hear more about the US-spec Sedona soon.

 Watch this: Why you should check out the 2021 Kia Seltos